 Fall planter ideas

-From dainty dahlias to tumbling grasses, we asked the experts for their favorite fall planter ideas, and brought together some stunning visual inspiration for you too.
+From dainty dahlias to tumbling grasses, we asked the experts for their favorite fall planter ideas, and brought them together with outdoor fall decor for some stunning visual inspiration for you too.

 ‘The vibrant colors of autumn offer plenty of ideas to bright up outdoor spaces before we transition to wintertime,’ says garden designer Anna Dabrowska (opens in new tab).
 Choosing plants that bloom during autumn is a no-brainer for your fall planter ideas, but picking them in colors that mirror the oranges, reds and yellows of the autumnal leaves that surround them will boost the warmth of your outdoor fall decor ideas.

-For Chelsea Flower Show 2021, landscape design architects Balston Agius (opens in new tab) put together the ‘Universal Windowbox’ garden, which featured a variety of autumnal blooms in fiery colors.
+Landscape design architects Balston Agius (opens in new tab) put together the ‘Universal Windowbox’ garden above, which featured a variety of autumnal blooms in fiery colors.
 Among those you can see here are rudbeckias in ‘Little Golstar’ and ‘Cappuccino’, as well as bright red ‘Bishop of Llandaff’ dahlias, and pink-edged ‘Suniq Orange’ dahlias.

 ‘Dahlia ‘Bishop of Llandaff’ is one of the most elegant and vibrant red colors of peony dahlias ideal for autumn display in pots,’ adds Dabrwoska.

 Gleefully bulbous and vibrantly colored, fewer natural forms so clearly signal the arrival of fall as the pumpkin.
-They aren’t just for Halloween either – as well a picking out miniature gourds to pin to your fall wreath ideas, consider using them to add a seasonal touch to your outdoor planters.
+They aren’t just for Halloween either – as well a picking out miniature gourds to include in your fall front door ideas, consider using them to add a seasonal touch to your outdoor planters.

 In this example at London’s Petersham Nurseries (opens in new tab), a selection of green and white gourds surround the base of a shallow urn, filled with heather.
 Country Homes & Interiors stylist Sara Bird even suggests making them the central focus of your fall planter.